Last updated: July 15, 2024

 How to recover my past miles retrospectively?

-MileageWise can make up for forgotten mileage logs, even your location history that Google Maps has recorded for you in the background, which you can also transform into an IRS-Proof mileage log via MileageWise – the IRS requires a lot of data that Google simply cannot acquire, you’re gonna need MileageWise as a third party software.
+MileageWise can make up for forgotten mileage logs, even your location history that Google Maps has recorded for you in the background, which you can also transform into an IRS-Proof mileage log via MileageWise – the IRS requires a lot of data that Google simply cannot acquire.
+Therefore, you will need MileageWise as a third-party software, especially if your mileage log is not accepted by the IRS.

 We strongly suggest that you turn on Location History in your Google account, which automatically tracks every one of your trips.